dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 The script prints JSON with `organization_name`, `organization_website`, `primary_domain_of_organization` and `organization_linkedin_url`.

+You can also upload a CSV containing an `organization_name`, `organization_linkedin_url` or `organization_website` column to look up multiple companies at once.
+The processed results will be written to a CSV file for download in the web interface.

 ## Find User by Name and Keywords

 `find_a_user_by_name_and_keywords.py` searches Google via Serper.dev for a person's LinkedIn profile.
 Provide the person's full name and optional additional keywords.
 The script outputs a JSON object with lead details parsed from the search results, including the LinkedIn profile URL.